Are you just a klutz, or are those purple patches a sign of something else?

 Older people also tend to need to take more blood-thinning medications, which further increases their risk of easy bruising.

 Dr Lamm says that some people — around 18 per cent of the population — bruise more easily than the average person because of their genetic characteristics, like more fragile blood vessels, lower platelet count or clotting issues.
 This affects how the body responds to impact, which causes bruises.
-As well as this, people with fair skin tend to bruise more easily as well.
+As well as this, people with fair skin tend to bruise easily.

 “There isn’t a study that scientifically proves why this happens.
 They may have more fragile blood vessels, but it’s not just because bruises are more visible with their skin as opposed to people with darker skin,” explains Lamm.